-Important For convenience, the serial number comes printed on a small adhesive label.
-Don't put the adhesive label on a CD-ROM disc or floppy disk).
+Important The serial number comes printed on a small adhesive label.
+Don't put the adhesive label on a CD-ROM disc or floppy disk.
 The label could come loose while inside a disk drive and damage the drive.

 AppleShare IP Easy Setup displays the following window, summarizing the information that you need to provide.